-'Printhead Problem' or 'Printhead Appears to be Missing or Damaged' Message Displays on the Printer Control Panel
+'Printhead Problem' or 'Printhead Appears to be Missing or Damaged' Displays for HP Photosmart Premium All-in-One Printers (B209a, B209b, and B209c)

 This document is for the HP Photosmart Premium All-in-One printers (B209a, B209b, and B209c).